D'Angelo

-Michael Eugene Archer (February 11, 1974 – October 14, 2025), better known by his stage name D'Angelo (/diˈændʒəloʊ/), was an American singer, songwriter, multi-instrumentalist, and record producer.
-Widely regarded as a pioneer of the neo-soul movement, (Note: D'Angelo did not personally use the neo soul label, and instead used the term Black music to refer to his work.)
-Billboard named him one of the greatest R&B artists, while Rolling Stone magazine ranked him as one of the 200 Greatest Singers of All Time.
+Michael Eugene Archer (February 11, 1974 – October 14, 2025), better known by his stage name D'Angelo (/diˈændʒəloʊ/ dee-AN-jəl-oh), was an American singer, songwriter, multi-instrumentalist, and record producer.
+Widely regarded as a pioneer of the neo-soul movement, (Note: D'Angelo did not personally use the neo-soul label, and instead used the term Black music to refer to his work.)
+Billboard named him one of the greatest R&B artists, while Rolling Stone ranked him as one of the 200 Greatest Singers of All Time.
 In 2025, he was inducted into the National Rhythm & Blues Hall of Fame.

-He first gained attention after co-writing and co-producing the 1994 single "U Will Know" by the R&B supergroup Black Men United.
-His debut album, Brown Sugar (1995), was certified platinum by the Recording Industry Association of America (RIAA) and received widespread acclaim from music critics, who have credited the album with ushering in the neo-soul movement.
-It featured the title track, the Smokey Robinson cover "Cruisin", and "Lady", which peaked within the top ten on the Billboard Hot 100.
+D'Angelo gained attention after co-writing and co-producing the 1994 single "U Will Know" by the R&B supergroup Black Men United.
+His debut album, Brown Sugar (1995), was certified platinum and received acclaim; critics have credited it with ushering in the neo-soul movement.
+It featured "Brown Sugar", the Smokey Robinson cover "Cruisin", and "Lady", with the latter reaching the top ten of the Billboard Hot 100.

-D'Angelo then collaborated with artists such as Angie Stone, Erykah Badu, and Lauryn Hill, with whom he performed on the 1998 song "Nothing Even Matters" from her album The Miseducation of Lauryn Hill.
-His next album, Voodoo (2000), debuted at number one on the U.S. Billboard 200 and received widespread critical acclaim.
+D'Angelo collaborated with Angie Stone, Erykah Badu, and Lauryn Hill, with whom he performed on the 1998 song "Nothing Even Matters" from her album The Miseducation of Lauryn Hill.
+His next album, Voodoo (2000), debuted at number one on the U.S. Billboard 200 and received acclaim.
 It was also certified platinum by RIAA.
 Its third single "Untitled (How Does It Feel)" was released alongside an impactful music video.
 The song earned him the Grammy Award for Best Male R&B Vocal Performance, while the album itself won Best R&B Album.
 Voodoo was listed as 28th on Rolling Stones 500 Greatest Albums of All Time.

-Afterwards, D'Angelo became increasingly uncomfortable with his growing status as a sex symbol.
-He then had numerous personal struggles, including depression, drug addiction and alcoholism, which resulted in limited musical output for several years.
+D'Angelo became uncomfortable with his growing status as a sex symbol.
+He had numerous personal struggles including depression, drug addiction and alcoholism, which resulted in limited musical output for several years.
 After over a decade spent mostly out of the public eye, he released his third and final album, Black Messiah (2014).
 The album debuted in the top five of the U.S. Billboard 200 and topped the year-end Pazz & Jop critics' poll by The Village Voice.
 It won Best R&B Album at the 58th Grammy Awards, while the single "Really Love" won Best R&B Song and was nominated for Record of the Year.
 He also contributed the song "Unshaken" to the 2018 video game Red Dead Redemption 2.
 During the production of a fourth album, he died in 2025 of pancreatic cancer.